What is Rendering?

 Step 6 “Refining”

-As the team of PLG Global, we are always considering our client’s requests regarding texture, lights and scene until the desired results are achieved.
+As the PLG Global team, we always prioritise our client’s requests regarding texture, lights and scenes until we achieve the result in the way they desire.

 Step 7 “Delivery”